SoufianeRahj/Analyst-toolkit-architecture/README.md

 ### Security

 SSM Parameter store is used to store secrets.

 A TLS certificate is associated to the ALB to allow https protocol.

 A security group is created for the ALB allowing https traffic from anywhere.

 A security group is created for EC2 instances allowing traffic from the Security group of the ALB.

+No SSH port open on the EC2 instances.
+All access is done through AWS Session Manager.

 ### Continuous delivery of the Front End

 ### Continuous delivery of the Back End

+An S3 bucket is created to contain the artifcat that will be deployed on the EC2 instances.
+The S3 bucket must be in the same region as the EC2 instances (eu-west-3 in this case).

+AWS CodeDeploy is used to deploy this artifact into the EC2 instances.

+The following IAM permissions are required in order to allow Code Deploy to interact with the EC2 instances.
+- Create a role for codeDeploy with the managed policy AWSCodeDeployRole
+- The EC2 instances role must allow access the S3 bucket containing the revision code.

+Install the codedeploy agent on the EC2 instances.
+This is be done with AWS SSM Distributor that helps installing the relevant package on SSM managed EC2 instances.

+The EC2 instances are tagged as well with the APP name and the ENV name to distinguish the EC2 instances at the deployment time.

+Create app on code deploy, and create a deployment group

+The root of the application revision must contain :
+- appspec.yml
+- scripts
+The revision code + above files are zipped and stored on the S3 bucket.

+All scripts must have appropriate execution permission.
+Ie, it is a bad practice to run the app entry point with root privileges for security reasons.